About STEF

 Stepping back onto the ice feels like coming home, a rediscovery of a part of myself I thought was lost forever.
 The sensation of gliding, with my blades cutting into the ice, brings me to life in a way I had forgotten.

-It’s no longer just about skating; it’s about reclaiming my passion, my identity, and celebrating the resilience that got me here.
+It’s no longer just about skating; it’s about reclaiming my passion, my identity, and celebrating with pride the resilience that got me here.

 Most importantly, I’ve learned to love and respect myself, something I once thought was impossible.